multiscale-icprai22/main/index.md

 data coming from heterogeneous sensors.
 The aim is to stimulate concrete discussions to pave the way to new frameworks especially tailored in the domain.

+## Venue
+Multiscale is a special session part of ICPRAI 2022, which is the 3rd International Conference on Pattern Recognition and Artificial Intelligence.
+It is held in Paris from the 1st to the 3rd of June and follows the successful 2018 edition located in Montréal, Canada and the 2020 (virtual) edition held in Zhongshan City, China.

 ## Call for Papers

 We welcome contributions of both technical and perspective papers from a wide range of topics, including but not limited to the following topics of interest: